medelafia/Movie-recommendation-system/README.md

 Overview

 A movie recommendation system developed using Angular for the frontend, Spring Boot for the backend, and Python (FastAPI) for generating recommendations using a machine learning model (KNN).
 The system also features sentiment analysis to classify user reviews and provide robust recommendations based on user preferences.
-The system utilizes Kafka for event-driven architecture and Redis for cachHere's a sample README file for your GitHub repository:

-Movie Recommendation System

-Overview

-A movie recommendation system developed using Angular for the frontend, Spring Boot for the backend, and Python (FastAPI) for generating recommendations using a machine learning model (KNN).
-The system also features sentiment analysis to classify user reviews and provide robust recommendations based on user preferences.
 The system utilizes Kafka for event-driven architecture and Redis for caching user preferences to reduce response latency.
 MySQL is used as the database.

 Technologies Used